NSW Year 3 English

 Let’s begin by understanding the difference between HSC marks and an ATAR (Australian Tertiary Admission Rank).

 HSC marks provide information about how well you have performed in each of the courses you have completed.
-So we can better understand this, let’s look at a table below to see what HSC marks are.
+So we can better understand this, let’s look at the table below to see what HSC marks are.

 Table: What are HSC Marks? | |